 “Mindfulness means paying attention in a particular way; On purpose, in the present moment, and nonjudgmentally.”
 Jon Kabat-Zinn

-Many Mindfulness practices focus on the breath and body; this practice can be done in many of our daily activities.
-For example, Mindfulness of Eating can be practiced very easily daily.
-Doing the Mindfulness practice listed below will give you a feel for this practice.
+Many mindfulness practices focus on the breath and body; this practice can be done in many of our daily activities.
+For example, mindfulness of eating can be practiced very easily daily.
+Doing the meditation below will give you a feel for this practise.

 Mindful eating – Chocolate meditation

 - Choose some chocolate that you haven’t eaten before or haven’t eaten in a while.

 - Open the packaging and smell the aroma slowly

 - Break off a piece and look at it – examine it

 - Put the chocolate in your mouth, but do not chew or eat just yet